eclipse-emfcloud/coffee-editor/README.md

 `-c`: Integrates the built backend artifacts in the coffee-editor IDE

-`-d`: Downloads the current version of the Model and GLSP servers.
-These are not required for building the coffee-editor but are used at runtime

 `-f`: Builds the frontend shown in the web browser

 `-r`: Runs the coffee-editor and exposes it at http://localhost:3000